Welcome UCI Undergraduate Applicants!

 As an applicant, you can activate your UCInetID at the following link: https://ucinetid2.nacs.uci.edu/cgi/applicant .

 - Your Student ID Number from UC Irvine which is 8 digits in length

 - The last four digits of your social security number

 - Go to the MyAdmission page

-- Find the heading "Forgot your UCI student ID Number?"
+- The second heading on the page states “Forgot your UCI student ID Number?”

 - In order to recover your ID, you will need your Application ID number which was used to apply to every UC and is 7 digits in length.